Zeerg/helix-honeypot/readme.md

 [![Docker Image CI](https://github.com/Zeerg/helix-honeypot/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Zeerg/helix-honeypot/actions/workflows/docker-image.yml)

 # Introduction
-Helix is a honeypot that fakes the K8s API server.
-All events are logged to stdout
+Helix is a honeypot that serves two primary purposes.
+When running in K8s mode it listens and responds as a typical K8s api server(most endpoints).
+When running in active defense mode the api responses become massive and are meant to disrupt typical internet scanners.

 # Local Testing
 Clone this repo